ujjwalpandeyjava/Concept_JavaProjects/README.md

 # javaPracticeUploads
-This repository contains files and code to be used in future code.
-They are some helpful codes.
+This repository contains code and files, to be used in future code for help.
+These are the java practice codes.